 With a direct public offering (DPO), a company offers its securities directly to the public to raise capital by eliminating the middlemen (i.o. investment banks, broker-dealers, and underwriters).

-Cutting out the intermediaries from a public offering substantially lowers the cost of capital of a DPO that is a great advantage for the small-size companies.
+Cutting out the intermediaries from a public offering substantially lowers the cost of capital of a DPO that is a great advantage for small-size companies.
 Since the DPO goes without multiple restrictions of SEC, banks, or venture capital investing, the issuer of shares establishes the number of shares and the price per share on its own.
-However, in this case, the DPO shares can be traded only on the secondary markets like OTCBB as it does not follow the SEC requirements.
+However, in this case, the DPO shares can be traded only on secondary markets like OTCBB as it does not follow the SEC requirements.

 Are all shares of the company being offered to the public?